Sandbar shark

 The sandbar shark (Carcharhinus plumbeus), also known as the brown shark or thickskin shark, is a species of requiem shark, and part of the family Carcharhinidae, native to the Atlantic Ocean and the Indo-Pacific.
 It is distinguishable by its very high first dorsal fin and interdorsal ridge.
 It is not to be confused with the similarly named sand tiger shark, or Carcharias taurus.

+Evolution

+The earliest fossil teeth of this species are known from the Early Miocene of Italy.
+They appear on the eastern coast of the US around the Middle Miocene, and in Venezuela around the same time.
+Fossils become more geographically widespread afterwards.